liquidmetal-dev/flintlock/docs/quick-start.md

 "Containerd" section.
 With wireless adapter, macvtap has some issues.
 The easy workaround is to use a bridge and tap devices instead.

 You can use the default kvm network, in this case, skip to "Create and connect tap device" and use `default`.
-With using a separate network, it's guaranteed no other kvm machines has any kind of effect on the reignited network (for example IP or MAC address conflict).
+We recommend using a dedicated network to avoid interference from other kvm machines or processes like IP or MAC address conflict.

 ### Create kvm network